otagomohio/2019-06-11_GBS_EE/sessions/Introcommandline.md

 You might have managed to log in to NeSI already.
 If you have not, please request help from one of us and we will assist you.

-Once you login, get into the space that created for you in this workshop by using the `cd` (change directory) command (don't worry - we are going to go through commands like `cd` in more detail in a sec!):
+Once you login, get into the space created for you for this workshop by using the `cd` (change directory) command (don't worry - we are going to go through commands like `cd` in more detail in a sec!):

 ```
 cd /nesi/project/nesi02659/users/<yourusername>